aaronbading/rust_book/README.md

 - Convert temperatures between Fahrenheit and Celsius.
 - Generate the nth Fibonacci number.
 - Print the lyrics to the Christmas carol “The Twelve Days of Christmas,” taking advantage of the repetition in the song.

+# Chapter 4

+## Takeaways

+- At any given time, you can have either one mutable reference or any number of immutable references.
+- References must always be valid.